Take the quiz

 Orthognathic surgery to correct open bite in adults

-Orthognathic surgery is used in cases of severe open bite.
+Orthognathic surgery, or jaw surgery, is used in cases of severe open bite.
 Surgery is normally combined with a phase of orthodontic treatment before and after the operation.

 Orthodontic treatments for non-surgical open bite correction

-For mild to moderate cases of open bite in adults and adolescents, non-surgical methods of correction can be applied.
+Non-surgical methods of correction can be used in adults for mild to moderate cases of a bite that is open.
 For example, orthodontics with aligners or braces can be used to modify the malocclusion and fix the open bite.

-In cases of open bite, orthodontics with aligners and braces combine intrusion or extrusion movements on anterior or posterior teeth, depending on the type of open bite, and, in some cases, need to be accompanied by auxiliary elements such as micro-screws.
+Orthodontics with aligners and braces combine intrusive or extrusive movements on anterior or posterior teeth, depending on the type of bite.
+In some cases, it needs to be accompanied by auxiliary elements such as micro-screws.

 If the case to be treated is in teens or adults, we offer various orthodontic treatments.
 Those with Impress clear aligners are suitable for correcting an open bite efficiently and discreetly.

-If you would like us to assess your case and propose the best solution for you, our team of professionals is here to assist.
-We want to help you achieve good oral health and the perfect occlusion.
-Find your nearest Impress clinic and make an appointment online, by phone on 020 3808 1072, WhatsApp or by writing to london@smile2impress.com.
+If you would like us to assess your case, our team of orthodontic specialists is here to assist.
+Check out our clinic locations to find your nearest Impress clinic, make an appointment online, by phone on 020 3808 1072, or via WhatsApp.

 Share Article